cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Example**

-This example includes shows adding additional parameters, tagging an instance name, and explicitly defining the aws_config.
+This example shows adding additional parameters, tagging an instance name, and explicitly defining the aws_config.

 {{< gsHighlight  yaml  >}}